Metabolism

 The metabolic system of a particular organism determines which substances it will find nutritious and which poisonous.
-For example, some prokaryotes use hydrogen sulfide as a nutrient, yet this gas is poisonous to animals.
+For example, some prokaryotes use hydrogen sulfide (H₂S) as a nutrient, yet this gas is poisonous to some animals.
+Since hydrogen sulfide is a gasotransmitter, certain mammals including humans produce H₂S naturally in very small concentrations where it serves vital signaling and regulatory functions.
 The basal metabolic rate of an organism is the measure of the amount of energy consumed by all of these chemical reactions.

 A striking feature of metabolism is the similarity of the basic metabolic pathways among vastly different species.
-For example, the set of carboxylic acids that are best known as the intermediates in the citric acid cycle are present in all known organisms, being found in species as diverse as the unicellular bacterium Escherichia coli and huge multicellular organisms like elephants.
+For example, the set of carboxylic acids that are best known as the intermediates in the citric acid cycle are present in all known organisms, being found in species as diverse as the unicellular bacterium Escherichia coli (E. coli) and huge multicellular organisms like elephants.
 These similarities in metabolic pathways are likely due to their early appearance in evolutionary history, and their retention is likely due to their efficacy.
 In various diseases, such as type II diabetes, metabolic syndrome, and cancer, normal metabolism is disrupted.
 The metabolism of cancer cells is also different from the metabolism of normal cells, and these differences can be used to find targets for therapeutic intervention in cancer.